 Phase 6: Luteal Phase Support

 The IVF process requires the supplementation of progesterone to support the endometrial lining at the time of implantation and early pregnancy.
 Following the pituitary gland suppression that is required for treatments like IVF, endogenous production of progesterone can be inadequate and result in a luteal support deficiency and pregnancy loss.
 As mentioned previously, hCG stimulates progesterone production from the ovaries, and combined with a long half-life (48 hours) in the circulation, provides for an excellent form of luteal phase support.
-Progesterone supplementation is most commonly given as either vaginal suppositories or intramuscular injection.
+Progesterone supplementation is most commonly given as either vaginal suppositories or intramuscular injections.